-- changes in or interpretations of U.S. or foreign laws or regulations that may adversely affect our ability to sell our products, repatriate profits to the United States or operate our foreign-located facilities; - the imposition of tariffs; - · the imposition of limitations on, or increase of, withholding and other taxes on remittances and other payments by foreign subsidiaries or joint ventures; - the imposition of limitations on genetically-engineered or other products or processes and the production or sale of those products or processes in foreign countries; - currency exchange rate fluctuations; - · uncertainties relating to foreign laws, regulations and legal proceedings including pharmaceutical, tax, import/export, anti-corruption and exchange control laws; - · the availability of government subsidies or other incentives that benefit competitors in their local markets that are not available to us; - increased demands on our limited resources created by our operations may constrain the capabilities of our administrative and operational resources and restrict our ability to attract, train, manage and retain qualified management, technicians, scientists and other personnel; - · economic or political instability in foreign countries; - · difficulties associated with staffing and managing foreign operations; and - the need to comply with a variety of United States and foreign laws applicable to the conduct of international business, including import and export control laws and anticorruption laws.
+- changes in or interpretations of U.S. or foreign laws or regulations that may adversely affect our ability to sell our products, repatriate profits to the United States or operate our foreign-located facilities; - the imposition or increase of tariffs and other trade barriers, including as a result of the U.S. presidential administration; - the imposition of limitations on, or increase of, withholding and other taxes on remittances and other payments by foreign subsidiaries or joint ventures;

+- the imposition of limitations on genetically-engineered or other products or processes and the production or sale of those products or processes in foreign countries; - · currency exchange rate fluctuations; - uncertainties relating to foreign laws, regulations and legal proceedings including pharmaceutical, tax, import/export, anti-corruption and exchange control laws; - the availability of government subsidies or other incentives that benefit competitors in their local markets that are not available to us; - increased demands on our limited resources created by our operations may constrain the capabilities of our administrative and operational resources and restrict our ability to attract, train, manage and retain qualified management, technicians, scientists and other personnel; - · economic or political instability in foreign countries; - · difficulties associated with staffing and managing foreign operations; and - the need to comply with a variety of United States and foreign laws applicable to the conduct of international business, including import and export control laws and anticorruption laws.